 Data we collect can depend on the individual settings of your device and software.
 We recommend checking the policies of your device manufacturer or software provider to learn what information they make available to us.

-We may ask for personal information — for example, when you subscribe to our newsletter or when you contact us — which may include one or more of the following:
+We may ask for personal information — for example, when you subscribe to our newsletter, when you contact us, or when you apply for a job — which may include one or more of the following:

 • Phone/mobile number